 - Some blank notecards with a heart motif so I can send out thank you notes for all the nice gifts I’ll be getting after Santa sees this wish list!

 - Cooking classes – another great idea to help us make great heart-healthy food.

-- A zipper so they can stop cutting!!! (an in-joke among repeat open heart surgery survivors)
+- A zipper so they can stop cutting!!! (an in-joke among repeat open heart surgery survivors in the “zipper club”)

 - Post-it notes so I can write down ideas, tasks & messages and leave them around the house for when my mind evicts them, so I can figure out where I’m supposed to be or what I’m supposed to be doing.

-- How about a pretty red dress, or red blouse or red scarf to celebrate living and thriving with heart disease?
+- How about a pretty red dress, or red blouse or red scarf to help me celebrate Heart Month in February?

-- A blood pressure monitor for tracking blood pressure at home
+- A good quality blood pressure monitor for tracking blood pressure at home

 - I just found the dreamiest silky soft pashmina scarf: creamy white, light weight and feels so warm and cozy. too.
 Pashminas can be dressed up or down, worn loosely or folded in half before draping.
 As a heart girl with cold weather angina, I love lightly covering my chest with the protection of a scarf “that doesn’t make me look sick”.

-- A cleaning lady who cleans and helps with decorating (mine put the tree up for me) or some taxi coupons/a few hours with “Driving Miss Daisy”, a chauffeur service for those who don’t drive.
+- A cleaning lady who cleans and helps with decorating (mine put the tree up for me) or some taxi vouchers

 - Lunch out with all the family during the holiday so no one has to cook or clean, just enjoy our time together before they have to go back to their corners of the world, and a new family photo.

 - What I would like this Christmas is time with my family, a hug and kiss from each of them.
 To me these things are priceless and don’t cost a thing.
 Health and happiness have no price tag.
 Take time to tell your family and friends that you love them.
 Maybe peace on earth would be a good thing too.